Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 ##### Executing the last output

-[CVVs](#committee-voting-validators-cvvs) reach consensus and commit rounds to a local DAG until a certain UNIX timestamp is reached (et).
+[CVVs](#committee-voting-validators-cvvs) reach consensus and commit rounds to a local DAG until a certain UNIX timestamp is reached (e<sub>t</sub>).
+The timestamp comes from consensus and is immutable based on the leader's certificate for the committed subdag.

+Once e<sub>t</sub> is reached, [CVVs](#committee-voting-validators-cvvs) stop accepting new transactions and do not propose any more batches.
+Primaries continue proposing headers to advance the round until all of their outstanding certificates with batches are committed to the DAG.
+Once a Primary's these outstanding certificates are committed to the DAG, the primary includes a system message in it's header to `CloseEpoch`.
+Primaries continue to propose headers until a quourm of [CVVs](#committee-voting-validators-cvvs) include `CloseEpoch` in their certificates.

-Once e<sub>t</sub> is reached, [CVVs](#committee-voting-validators-cvvs) have up to 60 seconds (or enough time to ensure execution attempt, even if extra rounds needed for commit) to commit a leader and execute the output from consensus.
+The committee has up to 60 seconds (or enough time to ensure a reasonable attempt to commit all certified blocks) to reach a quorum of `CloseEpoch` system messages.
+The last committed round with a quorum of `CloseEpoch` system messages is *e<sub>r</sub>*.
-While executing the last output, [CVVs](#committee-voting-validators-cvvs) must update the consensus registry contract with committee’s updates using a system call to `concludeEpoch` on the consensus registry contract at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.
+While executing *e<sub>r</sub>*, [CVVs](#committee-voting-validators-cvvs) must update the consensus registry contract with committee’s updates using a system call to `concludeEpoch` on the consensus registry contract at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.
 The required committee updates are:

 1. The current committee must become the previous committee.